microsoft/IoT-For-Beginners/2-farm/lessons/4-migrate-your-plant-to-the-cloud/README.md

 ✅ Do some research: Read up on the major clouds such as [Azure from Microsoft](https://azure.microsoft.com/?WT.mc_id=academic-17441-jabenn) or [GCP from Google](https://cloud.google.com).
 How many data centers do they have, and where are they in the world?

 Using the cloud keeps costs down for companies, and allows them to focus on what they do best, leaving the cloud computing expertise in the hands of the provider.
-Companies no longer need to rent or buy data center space or pay different providers for connectivity, power and expert employees.
+Companies no longer need to rent or buy data center space, pay different providers for connectivity and power, or employ experts.
 Instead, they can pay one monthly bill to the cloud provider to have everything taken care off.

 The cloud provider can then use economies of scale to drive costs down, buying computers in bulk at lower costs, investing in tooling to reduce their workload for maintenance, even designing and building their own hardware to improve their cloud offering.